Winsitter/landing/src/posts/Never Use The Same Password Twice.md

 ---------------

 We all started using the same passwords because we had to remember them.
-Maybe you got advanced and started making "layers" of passwords where you had one for banking/email, another one for ecommerce, another for work, and an easy one for the rest.
+What, you can't remember 500 passwords? (we'll there's [that guy](http://en.wikipedia.org/wiki/Dave_Farrow)).
+Maybe you got advanced and started making "layers" of passwords where you had a hard one for banking/email, another medium one for work, and an easy one for the rest.
 Layers, like an onion.

 That was good in 2005.